PintoAdi/nodejs-sqlite-signin/README.md

 You can access it both in http://public-ip of instance:3000 and http://public-ip of instance
 **App running in Background**
-If you want the app to run in background once you run sudo mvn package and it says app running on 3000
+If you want the app to run in background then run the below commands:
-You can exit using ctrl+C and run the below command:
 sudo npm run build
+sudo npm run start

 **Once done your aplication is running in background.**